FREQUENTLY ASKED QUESTIONS

-GRS recommends to glass bed all our laminate rifles stocks.
-The inlet is precisely made with CNC machines, and most models are drop-in but we recommend glass bedding none the less.
+GRS recommends glass bedding all our laminate rifles stocks.
+The inlet is precisely made with CNC machines, and most models are drop-in, but we recommend glass bedding nonetheless.

-In our experience you will get better accuracy by glass bedding the action to the stock, therefore we recommend to do so.
+In our experience, you will get better accuracy by glass bedding the action to the stock.
+Therefore we recommend doing so.
 Eliminating any possibility of bad accuracy is the name of the game.

 THE FOLLOWING INLETS ALWAYS NEED GLASS BEDDING:

 - Schultz & Larsen, Røssler Titan 6, Sauer 100, Blaser R8 professional, Blaser R93 OFFROAD/PROFESSIONAL